 Guided Meditations: Guided meditations are a significant part of our program, and we encourage every carer and teacher to set aside time, every day, to relax and unwind with students.
 Our Guided Meditations provide positive visualisation, helping kids to be present with their thoughts, build resilience, happiness and improve their concentration which underpins better academic performance.

 Mindfulness Journal Pages: Journal pages in PDF format can be printed or emailed to students.
-A positive and fun way for students to affirm their mindfulness lessons is by utilising their handwriting and drawing skills.
+A positive and fun way for students to affirm their mindfulness super powers by utilising their handwriting or drawing skills.

 One Email A Month: We provide teachers with one informative email a month to offer insights and inspiring ways to utilise the resources improving the effectiveness of the program